ephantuskaranja/Epha-gram/README.md

   - Clone the Repo from here [https://github.com/ephantuskaranja/Epha-gram.git]

 ## Create a Virtual environment
-  -cd to the root directory of the app, open terminal then:
+  -go to the root directory of the app, open terminal then:
-  -use this command: virtualenv -p python3.6 virtual
+  -use this command:'''virtualenv -p python3.6 virtual'''

 ## Install Dependencies
   * Install dependancies that will create an environment for the app to run. pip install -r requirements.txt